codeforgoodconf/black_holes/notes.md

 Goals:
   - Complete process outlined above
   - Create database with tables of unclassified, computer classified and human classified graphs
+  - Build server-side code to handle computations and calls to the database on George Mason Argo Cluster: http://orc.gmu.edu/research-computing/argo-cluster/

-  - Push unclassified and computer classified graphs to the frontend for classificaiton and evaluation
+  - Push unclassified and computer classified graphs to the frontend for classification and evaluation
   - receive user input on classification for unclassified graphs and put in human classified graphs table
   - receive user input on verification on classified graphs to teach the ML algorithm